GuidanceMantras/GuidanceMantras/README.md

 - People use mind-game  to manipulate others, so be aware of it
 - Always stay away from any financial things with other people/strangers
 - People will be nice when taking money from you, afterwards, people behave strangely.
+- Learn to interpret a person via his/her personalities, his/her talking, from his/her past if possible, his/her motive
+- Stay away from person if you feel that a person is not good for you.

 ### Chain of effects in life
 - will be added with diagram

 ### Decision Making
 - if you want to make any decision in your life please follow below approach
+- Do not allow your emotions to influence your decisions
 - Go out for a walk and free your mind first
 - never ever take any decisions in urgent
 - never ever take any decisions when you are happy/sad